EndyWon/StyleEval/README.md

 Step 2: download pre-trained vgg19 model

 `bash download_vgg19.sh`

+### Quality Evaluation:

-Step 3:  test on a single image pair
+- Test on a single image pair

 `python quality_criteria.py --content ContentImagePath --style StyleImagePath --stylized StylizedImagePath`

+### MO-Net:

+`python MONet.py --content inputs/Seth.jpg --style inputs/Gogh.jpg`

-### Discussions
+## Discussions

-We tested images of size 512x512 on an Intel Core i7-5820K CPU @ 3.30GHz × 12, the average time is about 126 seconds.
+For **quality evaluation**, we tested images of size 512x512 on an Intel Core i7-5820K CPU @ 3.30GHz × 12, the average time is about 126 seconds.
 We found that the most time was spent on calculating LP scores (about 80 seconds).

-Currently the evaluation time is too slow, please consider to use GPU convolution to accelerate the patch matching process in LP calculation.
+Currently the evaluation time is too slow, one may consider using GPU convolution to accelerate the patch matching process in LP calculation.

 ## Citation: